The Philip DeFranco Show

-The Philip DeFranco Show, often abbreviated and referred to as the PDS, is a pop culture and news series created by American YouTube personality, Philip DeFranco, and his main claim to fame.
+The Philip DeFranco Show, often abbreviated and referred to as the PDS, is a pop culture and news series hosted by American YouTuber Philip DeFranco, and his main claim to fame.
 The show has gone through several schedule changes through its lifetime, but as of 2023, airs weekly, Monday through Thursday.
 The first video with The Philip DeFranco Show included in its intro was uploaded on June 21, 2007.

 As DeFranco became increasingly popular, he signed with Revision3, which would eventually acquire all of DeFranco's assets, including the PDS.
 The Philip DeFranco Show has been sponsored by Netflix, Ting, and State Farm.
 The show has been nominated for and has won several awards that focus on internet culture and web series.
 In 2017, DeFranco purchased his assets back from Group Nine (the company that replaced Discovery Digital Networks) and the Philip DeFranco Show is now a part of the Philip DeFranco Network and produced by Rogue Rocket, DeFranco's production company.

 Format

-The show is recorded by DeFranco in his production office in Woodland Hills, Los Angeles.
+The show is recorded by DeFranco.
 The PDS is then edited by James Girardier so that the episode is presented in a fast paced vlog format, complemented with use of frequent jump cuts throughout.
 The topics discussed in the show vary, but usually cover pop culture and news.
-Episodes usually have a 10-minute duration in which Defranco lists both arguments of a story and then states his opinion.
-During the show's early existence, in 2007, DeFranco stated that he usually searches websites such as Technorati to find topics to discuss.
+In the early 2010s, episodes usually had a 10-minute duration in which Defranco lists both arguments of a story and then states his opinion.
+By 2021, episodes became up to 20 minutes long.
+During the show's early existence in 2007, DeFranco stated that he usually searched websites such as Technorati to find topics to discuss.
 Episodes of the series include recurring segments, such as the "Douchebag of the Day" segment and "Today in Awesome."

 Some of the older episodes have been noted to include racy thumbnails, such as Big Boobs and You.
 As of June 2013, the video now holds a thumbnail of DeFranco speaking.
 The video was chosen as one of DeFranco's top five YouTube moments by New Media Rockstars.
 DeFranco commented on racy thumbnails in a Los Angeles Times article.

 Eventually, DeFranco's format included a consistent opening line of "Sup, you beautiful bastards", or "What's going on, you beautiful bastards," noted as intentionally casual.
 For some time, the show's background set design featured a bright, distinctive blue DeFranco jokingly called "Phil Blue."
 Forbes contributor Fruzsina Eordogh commented "It was a very unique cobalt.
 The geeky toys on the shelves and various art [...] adorning the walls behind him let the viewer know what fandom he belonged to (like Star Wars, for example)."
 DeFranco introduced a new set in 2018.
 The Verge described DeFranco's show as "styled after anchored news shows," and added that he sits on a couch in the style of late-night shows.